-- → Kyphectomy is considered appropriate if ANY of the following is TRUE1-8: - Cervical spine deformity (including myelomeningocele, kyphosis, head-drop syndrome, post-laminectomy deformity) when ANY of the following is TRUE:2 - Patient has a clinically significant deformity that makes the patient unable to maintain a forward gaze; OR - Patient has ANY of the following substantial functional limitations: - Severe neck pain; OR - o Difficulty ambulating; OR - Decreased ability to perform activities of daily living; OR - Progression of cervical deformity is documented; OR - ◆ Lumbar spine deformity (e.g., scoliosis restricted to the lumbar spine or a thoracolumbar deformity that ends in the lumbar spine) when ANY of the following is TRUE:3 - Failure of conservative, non-operative treatment; OR - Patient has a substantial functional limitation (e.g., severe back pain, difficulty ambulating, decreased ability to perform activities of daily living); OR - ANY of the following is TRUE:
+- \rightarrow Kyphectomy is considered appropriate if ANY of the following is TRUE1-8: - Cervical spine deformity (including myelomeningocele, kyphosis, head-drop syndrome, post-laminectomy deformity) when ANY of the following is TRUE:2 - The patient has a clinically significant deformity that makes the patient unable to maintain a forward gaze; OR - The patient has ANY of the following substantial functional limitations: - Severe neck pain; OR - Difficulty ambulating; OR - Decreased ability to perform activities of daily living; OR - Progression of cervical deformity is documented; OR - Lumbar spine deformity (e.g., scoliosis restricted to the lumbar spine or a thoracolumbar deformity that ends in the lumbar spine) when ANY of the following is TRUE:3 - Failure of conservative management for greater than 3 months, including ALL of the following: - Oral steroids, anti-inflammatory medications, or analgesics; AND - Physical therapy; AND

-- Progression of lumbar deformity is at least 10° (as measured on consecutive radiographs over one year); OR - Fixed curve greater than 30° in the coronal plane; OR - o Lateral listhesis of at least 10%; OR - Proximal junctional kyphosis is defined as a segmental Cobb angle of at least 10° or 10° of progression from the immediate postoperative images; OR - Sagittal or coronal imbalance of at least 5 cm is present (as measured on long-plate, standing radiographs of the entire spine); OR - ◆ Scheuermann's kyphosis when ANY of the following is TRUE:4 - Thoracic kyphosis greater than 75 degrees causing unacceptable deformity8; OR - Thoracic kyphosis greater than 75 degrees associated with pain8; OR - Functionally progressive curve; OR - Neurologic deficit/spinal cord compression; OR - Symptomatic kyphotic deformity that is unresponsive to conservative, non-surgical treatment.
+- ANY of the following: - Corticosteroid injection if medically appropriate; OR - Corticosteroid injection is contraindicated. - The patient has a substantial functional limitation (e.g., severe back pain, difficulty ambulating, decreased ability to perform activities of daily living); OR - ANY of the following is TRUE: - Progression of lumbar deformity is at least 10 degrees (as measured on consecutive radiographs over one year); OR - Fixed curve greater than 30 degrees in the coronal plane; OR - Lateral listhesis of at least 10%; OR - Proximal junctional kyphosis is defined as a segmental Cobb angle of at least 10 degrees or 10 degrees of progression from the immediate postoperative images; OR - Sagittal or coronal imbalance of at least 5 cm is present (as measured on long-plate, standing radiographs of the entire spine); OR - Scheuermann's kyphosis when ANY of the following is TRUE:4 - Thoracic kyphosis greater than 75 degrees causing unacceptable deformity8; OR - Thoracic kyphosis greater than 75 degrees associated with pain8; OR - Functionally progressive curve; OR - Neurologic deficit/spinal cord compression; OR - Symptomatic kyphotic deformity that is unresponsive to conservative, non-surgical treatment.